Measurement Capabilities for the Modern Internet

 We will also use the map of the topology visible from our cloud VMs to interpret paths observed in the reverse direction, from end-hosts to the cloud.
 Identifying the router operators in an individual path measurement from an arbitrary end-host is notoriously difficult due to the lack of information to constrain inference, but fitting these paths to our preprocessed map can provide the constraints needed for interpretation.
 Our partial solution to this decades-old problem will allow network operators to understand their paths to cloud applications, and is of particular importance when comprehensive probing is impractical, such as from mobile devices.

-The published material represents the position of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the NSF.
+This material is based on research sponsored by the National Science Foundation (NSF) grant CNS-2105393.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of NSF.

 Proposal for Cloud Cartography: Measurement Capabilities for the Modern Internet